 It’s important to know that the sales revenue formula uses figures reported over a standard period of time (i.e. a month or a quarter).

-The easiest sales revenue formula for your business
+How to calculate sales revenue for your business with an easy formula

 Depending on your business, here are the sales revenue formulas you should use: